18650 vs 21700 vs 26650 Batteries: Which One is Right for You?

 The 26650 battery is a larger lithium-ion battery, measuring 26mm in diameter and 65mm in length.
 With a typical capacity range of 4000-5500mAh, the 26650 is a beast when it comes to storing energy.

-With its larger size, it offers even higher capacity than both the 18650 and 21700 batteries, making it suitable for energy-intensive devices.
+With its larger size, it offers higher capacity than both the 18650 and 21700 batteries, making it suitable for energy-intensive devices.
 It is commonly used in high-power applications like electric bikes, large flashlights, and off-grid solar power systems.
 However, their larger size has limited their adoption in mainstream consumer electronics.

 Pros: